Team-CoreX-SFU/TEAM_COREX_ASSIGNMENT_UNITY/PROJECT_REVIEW.md

 - No save/load system
 - No settings menu
 - No pause functionality
-- Limited audio implementation (only rope cutting sound)
+- Limited audio implementation (only rope cutting sound in `HandTriggerZone`)
 - No visual feedback for player damage
+- No battery level/charge system for flashlight (battery is binary: has/doesn't have)
+- No radio functionality (folder name suggests it was planned: "Flashlight, Radio and Battery Script")
+- No escape/win condition system

 #### 11. **Documentation in Code**
 - Some scripts lack XML documentation comments